skovranek/yaml_pipe/README.md

   - YAML: Output YAML data.
   - JSON: Output JSON data.
   - PRINT: Prints YAML with additional annotations for navigability.
+- KEYS: \<keys ...> Optionally provide keys and/or indices as extra args to access nested nodes.
+Tab for autocomplete to list keys and indices.
 - SEARCH: [--search \<key>] Optionally search for a key.
 Must match exactly.
 Default data type is a string.
 - TYPE: [--type \<data\_type>] Optionally select data type of search keys that are not strings.
 Each choice correlates with a YAML data tag.
 Must use with search option.

-- KEYS: \<keys ...> Optionally provide keys and/or indices as extra args to access nested nodes.
-Tab for autocomplete to list keys and indices.
+> [!NOTE]
+> To ensure autocomplete with argcomplete works as intended, follow the order of arguments found here: `$ yaml_pipe -q file command keys... --search key --type data\_type`

 ## Download/Install
-Run
+1) Clone this repo.
+2) In the local repo directory, run:
 ```
 $ python3 -m pip install -e .
 $ eval "$(register-python-argcomplete3 yaml_pipe)"